Comparison of Native or Virtual Applications Vs Browser Applications, for Fast, High-Performance ERP

 Installation | Install the database on the Server and Client devices.
 Create an App shortcut to Client devices.. | Install Database and Virtual App on Server.
 On the Client device, you download the Virtual App, enter your credentials and create a Desktop icon for future use. | Install Database and Web Application on Server.
 On the Client device, you open your browser, navigate to the application URL and enter your credentials to access the Client App. |

-Upgrades | Upgrade DB and install new Executable | Upgrade DB and install new executable | Upgrade DB, Upgrade Server App, Upgrade Client App |
+Upgrades | Upgrade DB and install new Executable | Upgrade DB and install a new Executable | Upgrade DB, Upgrade Server App, Upgrade Client App |

 Accessibility | Anywhere if Server is publicly accessible | Anywhere | Anywhere |